cdapio/cdap/cdap-docs/developers-manual/source/getting-started/local-sandbox/index.rst

 <https://www.jetbrains.com/idea/>`__ or `Eclipse, <https://www.eclipse.org/>`__ as
 described in the section on :ref:`development environment setup. <dev-env>`

-.. _standalone-setup:
+.. _local-sandbox-setup:

-.. rubric:: Standalone CDAP Download, Installation and Setup
+.. rubric:: CDAP Local Sandbox Download, Installation, and Setup

 There are three ways to `download <http://cask.co/downloads/#cdap>`__ and install the CDAP Local Sandbox: